 Be prepared to wait.
 I have waited 4 hours several times and over 5 hours once.
 If nothing goes wrong it will just be there at the gate for you.
 The better you prepare your chair and the notes on it, the less chances of things going wrong.

 If they break your chair they have to repair it and give you a loaner for free.
 If you leave the airport they are no longer obligated.
-You have to ask right away and not take no for an answer until everything is sorted out.
-You should also file a complaint with the apartment of Transportation here.
+You have to ask the airline to fix the situation and file a report right away and not take no for an answer until everything is sorted out.
+You should also file a complaint with the department of Transportation here.

 Leaving the Airport: make sure that before you take your trip you have identified a way to get your chair to where you are staying and around generally.
 Have a backup plan if your flight is delayed.
 Be prepared for what to do on the ground.